JBuckwald/Azure-Sentinel-Honeypot/README.md

 We've established that our asset is not only under attack but is _actively compromised_.
 We have identified the source of the attacks, visualized the global threat, and—most importantly—isolated the activity of a specific, persistent attacker.

-This concludes Part 1: Detection and Analysis. **Part 2 of this analysis** will move deeper into the Incident Response (IR) cycle, focusing on a deep-dive investigation of the 1,229 suspicious activities to trace the exact actions taken by the `abuser` account and map their TTPs to the MITRE ATT&CK framework.
+This concludes Part 1: Detection and Analysis. **Part 2 of this analysis** will move deeper into the Incident Response (IR) cycle, focusing on a deep-dive investigation of the 1,229 suspicious activities to trace the exact actions taken by the `unauthorized` account and map their TTPs to the MITRE ATT&CK framework.